 It Does Wonders for the Imagination

 Can kids even learn how to read today’s hyperfiction with PCs?
 The obvious answer is totally yes.
-With cartoons and video games at an all-time high at the moment, many pre-schools expressed their fears of kids forgetting how to do so.
+With cartoons and video games at an all-time high at the moment, many preschools expressed their fears of kids forgetting how to do so.
 This is certainly not the case, and your child can prove a lot of people wrong.
-You will learn as you click here that while reading helps boost brain power, it also boosts the other side of the scalp, and that ends up producing quite the exciting scenery.
-With reading, your kid will enjoy the emotional connection, have better visionary skills, and have better overall imagination!
+Reading not only helps boost brain power, it also boosts the other side of the brain, and that ends up producing quite the exciting scenery.
+With reading, your kid will enjoy the emotional connection, have better visionary skills, and have a better overall imagination!

-If you start reading to your kids first, once they learn how to read on their own, they will feel impoverished and independent.
+If you start reading to your kids first, once they learn how to read on their own, they will feel empowered and independent.
 This will certainly boost their confidence and willingness to do something without your help for the first time.
 This kind of behavior should be rewarded, and it has to be taken seriously.
 Don’t smother your child.
 If they picked up a book as early as 5 years old, you are doing a good job – so hand the book back to your kid, and let them read to you instead!
-This will teach them to speak in front of people, and it will go straight to their confidence – as it should be!
+This will teach them to speak in front of people, and it will boost their confidence – as it should!

 Head-Start at School